-The number of tasty product can be made from goat meat for ex- sausages, nuggets, pickle, patty and many more.
+- A number of tasty products can be made from goat meat for ex- sausages, nuggets, pickle, patty, and many more.

-Goat provides manure with high NPK value of agriculture farming.
+- The goat provides manure with a high NPK value for agriculture farming.

-Goats are friendly animal and enjoy being with the people.
+- Goats are friendly animals and enjoy being with the people.

-Goats are 3 times more economical than sheep on free range grazing under semi-arid condition.
+- Goats are 3 times more economical than sheep on free-range grazing under semi-arid conditions.

 found in Etawah district of Uttar Pradesh.
 Used for dual purpose milk and meat, they are large size tall and leggy, large pendulous ears and Roman nose, long thick hair on their back and posses a glossy coat.
 The body weight of adult bucks ranges between 65 to 70 kg. and does 45 kg approx. milk yield approx 2 to 2.5 kg, lactation period 180 days.
 Kidding once a year to single and twins.